EXCLUSIVE-Sinopec to review potential $16 bln U.S. gas deal with Cheniere - sources

 LITTLE COMMUNICATION

-Sinopec, which plans to more than double its LNG receiving capacities to 41 million tonnes by 2025, emerged last year as China's biggest spot buyer of LNG, as it is a much smaller purchaser under long-term deals than PetroChina or CNOOC.
+Sinopec, which plans to more than double its LNG receiving capacities to 41 million tonnes by 2025, emerged last year as China's biggest spot buyer of LNG, as it is a much smaller purchaser under long-term deals than PetroChina Co Ltd 601857.SSor China National Offshore Oil Corp (CNOOC).

-As they are already committed to other long-term contracts, those two firms are much less likely to seek new supply agreements with U.S. exporters.

-State oil firm CNPC has already fufilled its supply needs through existing deals with Cheniere, and is also anticipating new supply from its investments in areas such as the Russian Arctic and Mozambique, said one trading executive.
+State oil firm China National Petroleum Corp (CNPC) has already fulfilled its supply needs through existing deals with Cheniere, and is also anticipating new supply from investments in the Russian Arctic and Mozambique, said one trading executive.

 The prospect of buying U.S. LNG is even more remote for China's so-called second-tier independent gas companies, because they have little access to terminal facilities.